shafr/shafr.github.io/_posts/life/2023-12-04-cezch-citizenship.md

   * free
   * email - podatelna@vzp.cz, [formular](/assets/2023-12-04/VZP.pdf)

+Notes:
-If you are requesting citizenship for multiple people, send each request separately.
+* If you are requesting citizenship for multiple people, send each request separately.
+* All this official documents that you receive are digitally signed.
+You'll have to print those special QR codes (that lead to storage) and bring them to post office to validate.
+Then scan and send.
+* At some point (around 1 year from start) you'll receive document "usneseni" where you'll be requested to re-send same fresh documents.
+Scroll to the very bottom - and in the lower left corner you'll find a person who is processing your application.
+Remember this person since you might need to contact him/her to speed things up or to clarify if something is missing.